tweepy/tweepy/doc/cursor_tutorial.rst

 timelines, user lists, direct messages, etc. In order to perform pagination we must supply a page/cursor parameter with each of our requests.
-The problem here is this requires a lot of boiler plate code just to mange the pagination loop.
-To help mage pagination easier and require less code Tweepy has the Cursor object.
+The problem here is this requires a lot of boiler plate code just to manage the pagination loop.
+To help make pagination easier and require less code Tweepy has the Cursor object.

 Old way vs Cursor way